lguerin/tapestwitter/README.markdown

 ### Authors ###

-This demo application has been written by the following authors :
+This demo application has been written by :

 * Aresti Katia
 * Doin Loïc